 Recapture Your Debt

-Rather, one benefit of practicing the infinite banking strategy and help you regain control of your finances is through recapturing your interest.
+Rather, one benefit of practicing infinite banking that helps you regain control of your finances is through recapturing your interest.
 A great example is the purchase of a vehicle.

 When you purchase a vehicle you have three choices: bank finance, pay cash, or self finance.